 - A. The Administration recognizes that union sponsored training is an appropriate representational activity for which official time may be used.
 When requesting official time for union sponsored training or conferences, the Union will provide the appropriate management official with documentation, at the time of the request, denoting the date, location, subject matter and provider or sponsor of the training or conference.
+The request will also include a statement detailing how the course content is appropriate for official time in accordance with 5 USC 71 and the provisions of this article.
 Management will timely respond to the request after receiving the information from the Union. - B. The Administration's sole expense for all union sponsored training will be official time.
-Where available, the Agency shall permit the use of Agency training space.